John Hasek

 John Henry George Hasek, CD (January 28, 1938 – January 1, 1994) was a Czech-born Canadian soldier, journalist and author.

 Biography

-After fleeing post-Second World War communist Czechoslovakia, he and his family emigrated to the United Kingdom, South America and eventually Canada where Hasek joined the Canadian Armed Forces in 1957.
+After fleeing post-Second World War communist Czechoslovakia, he and his family emigrated to the United Kingdom, South America and eventually Canada where Hasek joined the Canadian Army in 1957.

 Major Hasek graduated from the University of Ottawa and later the University of New Brunswick with a Master of Arts in Psychology.
-As a member of the Canadian Forces he studied and worked as an instructor at the Royal Military College in Kingston, Ontario.
+As a member of the Canadian Army he studied and worked as an instructor at the Royal Military College in Kingston, Ontario.
 John was the first foreign graduate of the John F. Kennedy School of Special Warfare and was a recognized expert in active measures, disinformation, psychological warfare and subversion.
 He was a frequent lecturer at the US Air Force Special Operations Command at Hurlburt Field, Florida.